-The Urban Resource Institute (URI) is founded in Brooklyn as an affiliate of the Addiction Research and Treatment Corporation (ARTC)
+Urban Resource Institute (URI) is founded in Brooklyn as an affiliate of the Addiction Research and Treatment Corporation (ARTC).

-URI opens its first emergency domestic violence (DV) shelter, the Urban Women’s Shelter, in Manhattan (later renamed the Urban Women’s Retreat in 1990)
+URI opens its first emergency domestic violence (DV) shelter, in Manhattan, renamed the Urban Women’s Retreat in 1990.

-URI’s services focus on aiding the developmentally disabled and those battling addiction
+URI’s services include aiding the developmentally disabled and those battling addiction

-URI creates the Working Women’s Internship Network (WWIN), providing eight-week paid, internships for women at URI shelters (renamed the Working Internship Network in 2013 to reflect the diversity of participants and demographics served)
+URI creates the Working Women’s Internship Network, providing eight-week paid internships for women at URI shelters.

-The Relationship Abuse Prevention Program (RAPP) is created to provide healthy relationship curriculum for middle and high schools students in New York City
+The Relationship Abuse Prevention Program (RAPP) is created to provide healthy relationship curriculum for middle and high school students in New York City

 URI opens two new emergency DV shelters, Urban Women’s New Beginnings in Manhattan with 89 beds, and Urban Women’s Safe Haven in Brooklyn with 120 beds